There are tons of features on the Mac that I love to use, but there are some that get so dusty because I never even bother to use them.

 Dashboard is one of those features, and I’ve always thought it was a pretty good idea to go about disabling the feature outright on every Mac I’ve owned.

-In this tutorial, we’ll walk you through the process to disable Dashboard system-wide on your Mac.
+In this tutorial, we’ll walk you through the process to disable Dashboard on Mac.

 First of all, I know some people probably use Dashboard, but for the most part it seems like a pretty useless feature at this day and age.

 With modern OS X releases, the Calculator, Calendar, Clock, and Weather widgets are pretty much useless because OS X comes with its own apps for these things.
 Sure, there are third-party widgets for Dashboard, but honestly, who’s really wasting their time developing widgets for Dashboards anymore?
 Apps is where it’s at!